Search for Documentation Sites

 }

-Style your search component following the instructions here (opens new window).
+Style your search component following these instructions (opens new window).

 # Option B: Vuepress-powered sites